cobaltpngsituation/cobaltpngsituation/README.md

 Hey, and welcome, I'm Cobalt.
 You probably found this from one of my ponies, so let's start with basic information on myself.

-▸ I'm above ON's drinking age, and appreciate being left out of drama that doesn't have to do with me
+⟢ As I'm above ON's drinking age, I appreciate being left out of drama that doesn't have to do with me.

-▸ I believe in my mind, my OCs are alive, feel their own things, have their own interests, etc. Certain OCs don't like getting touched without permission, so please respect their boundaries.
+⟢ I believe in my mind, my OCs are alive, feel their own things, have their own interests, etc. Certain OCs don't like getting touched w/o permission, so please respect their boundaries.

-▸ I block freely depending on whether you've harassed my friends or me, or meet my DNI.
+⟢ I block freely, based on whether you meet my DNI.
 Please don't take it personally.

-▸ I can be blunt if someone or something's bothering me or my friend(s)

-▸ I don't interact first as I'm quite shy and socially awkward (unless I'm giving you a crown)
+⟢ I don't interact first due to shyness and social awkwardness (excluding giving crowns)

-▸ I have a partner and will shut down any e-dating request or flirting
+⟢ I have a boyfriend, and will reject any e-dating or flirting request

-▸ I hop on Pony Town to have it in the background and sit by myself or with friends.
-It's easier to whisper if you'd like to reach me, as I'm almost always off-tab.
+⟢ I hop on Pony Town to have it in the background and sit by myself, or with friends.
+I'm almost always off-tab, so the best way to reach me is through whispers

-▸ I'm naturally quiet, so if I randomly stop talking, it's nobody's fault.
+⟢ I'm naturally quiet, so if I stop talking suddenly, it's nobody's fault.
 I also tend to zone out a lot.

-🟢 - Chilling, interactions are ok
+🟢 - chilling, interactions are ok

 💬 - I don't use this.

 🎭 - same as above

-🌙 - Most likely off-tab, w2i
+🌙 - off-tab, whisper to interact

-⛔ - Iwc/iwec
+⛔ - iwc/iwec

 ![](https://file.garden/Z0TC-0mCggxGeVLO/Blue%20dividerr.png)